 A DIY installation might also void your warranty.
 Some manufacturers only warranty their equipment if it was installed by a professional.

-A professional HVAC installer will make sure you reap the most benefits from your ductless equipment.
+Additionally, a professional HVAC installer will make sure you reap the most benefits from your ductless equipment.

 Maintaining a ductless system is easy, but very important to not to neglect.
 There are two regular DIY tasks you’ll need to perform: